lukechampine/flagg/README.md

 // flagg.New constructs a *flag.FlagSet with the given name and usage
 // description
 fooCmd := flagg.New("foo", "The foo subcommand")
+bars := fooCmd.Int("bars", 0, "number of bars to foo")
 quuxCmd := flagg.New("quux", "The quux subcommand")

 // construct the command hierarchy